dandybits/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

 #### Loading and preprocessing the data
-This is the analysis of the step count data set supplied for the coding assignment 1 for the Reproducible Research course as part of the Data Science sertification.
+This is the analysis of the step count data set supplied for the coding assignment 1 for the Reproducible Research course as part of the Data Science Certification.

 ```r